Top Attractions at the Granada Alhambra Palace

 Calle Real Alta - The Medina

-The Generalife was the summer villa of the Nasrid kings located on the Cerro del Sol and one of the few surviving almunias from the medieval period in the whole of Al-Andalus.
+If you book a guided tour of the Alhambra you will also admire the Generalife, the summer villa of the Nasrid kings located on the Cerro del Sol and one of the few surviving almunias from medieval times in the whole of Al-Andalus.

-Its gardens were designed for the rest and recreation of the sultans of Granada.
-They were filled with ornamental orchards, vegetable gardens and perfectly manicured courtyards.
+Its gardens were designed for the rest and recreation of the sultans.
+They were filled with ornamental orchards, vegetable gardens and well-tended courtyards.

 Generalife Palace

-When the sultans of Granada wanted to escape for a while from the formalities of the court, they would go to the Generalife Palace, a place designed for relaxation and rest.
-This is another of the most beautiful areas of the Alhambra in Granada where you will want to take photos and videos.
+When the sultans of Granada wanted to escape for a while from the formalities of the court they would go to the Generalife Palace, a place designed for relaxation and rest.
+It is another of the most beautiful areas of the Alhambra where you will want to take photos and videos.

-The gardens of El Partal are a fantastic place for a stroll during a visit to the Alhambra in Granada.
+The gardens of the Partal are a fantastic place to stroll through during your visit to the Alhambra in Granada.
 They extend from the exit of the Rauda to the Torre de las Damas.
 In the past, the gardens surrounding the royal palaces and the residences of the Nasrid nobility were located in the same place.

 Royal Cemetery or La Rauda